-The Company held shares of a publicly traded company which are held as available-for-sale and valued in accordance with the quoted market price of the common shares.
+The Company held shares of a publicly traded company which were held as available-for-sale and valued in accordance with the quoted market price of the common shares.

-September 30, 2015 September 30, 2014
+Septemb er 30, 2016 September 30, 2015

-Balance, beginning of the year Loss on disposal \$ 1,625 (1,625) \$ 1,250
+Balance, beginning of the year Loss on disposal \$ - \$ 1,625 (1,625)

-Unrealized gain - 375

-Balance, end of the year \$ - \$ 1,625
+Balance, end of the year \$ - \$ -

-During the year ended September 30, 2015, the Company determined that there is a prolonged decline in the fair value of the available-for-sale securities, and the full amount of the impairment, including any amount previously recognized in other comprehensive income, has been recognized in net loss for the year.
+During the year ended September 30, 2015, the Company determined that there was a prolonged decline in the fair value of the available-for-sale securities, and the full amount of the impairment, including any amount previously recognized in other comprehensive income, was recognized in net loss for the year.